-Consistent with the Committee's goal of increasing the ownership of common stock by key officers as discussed above, during 2002 the Committee awarded Mr. McCorkindale options to purchase 400,000 shares of common stock under the 2001 Plan.
+Consistent with the Committee's goal of increasing the ownership of common stock by key officers as discussed above, during 2003 the Committee awarded Mr. McCorkindale options to purchase 400,000 shares of common stock under the 2001 Plan.
 The options vest over four years and expire in ten years.
-It is the Committee's view that the award of these stock options continues to be an effective way of continuing to tie Mr. McCorkindale's financial interests to those of the Company's shareholders, since the value of these stock options is directly linked to increases in shareholder value.
-As of March 3, 2003, Mr. McCorkindale beneficially owned 1,705,116 shares of the Company's common stock.
+It is the Committee's view that the award of these stock options continues to be an effective way of aligning Mr. McCorkindale's financial interests to those of the Company's other shareholders, since the value of these stock options is directly linked to increases in shareholder value.
+As of March 1, 2004, Mr. McCorkindale beneficially owned 1,691,680 shares of the Company's common stock, and was deemed to own 76,495 shares of Gannett common stock that were credited to his account under the Company's Deferred Compensation Plan.